EVERY BABY DESERVES A PEACEFUL BIRTH

 In 2009, Angela moved to Vero Beach, Florida to be close to family.
 Angela is happy to be on the Treasure Coast, enjoying the beautiful nature here, and providing the option of waterbirth, homebirth, and gentle gynecology.
 She looks forward to meeting you soon!

 In 2010, Angela realized her dream of becoming a mother.
 She gave birth to her daughter Violet with a midwife friend from Miami.
 She learned first hand how amazing warm water feels during labor, how important freedom of movement is during labor, and how valuable good labor support is.
 She had her second baby in 2014.
 She practiced hypnobirthing with Kerry Eble.
 Her daughter Zoe was born at home with a local midwife, Jyl Krentz.
 Zoe weighed 10 lbs-10 oz, with only 2.5 hours in labor.
 Angela's gained valuable lessons in breastfeeding, and her daughters accompany her to some appointments.
-Violet weaned at 33 months.
-Zoe is still nursing.
+Angela has logged 57 months of nursing her 2 girls.